SJTU-PLV/compcertoc-pldi25-artifact/README.md

 `pthread_join`).

-- [examples/workers](CompCertOC/examples/workers) includes a classic multi-threaded program where the main thread creates several worker threades to finish the requests parallelly.
+- [examples/workers](CompCertOC/examples/workers) includes a classic multi-threaded program where the main thread creates several worker threads to finish some requests parallelly.

-- [examples/thread_tree](CompCertOC/examples/thread_tree) includes another program where each thread may split into two sub threads to form a binary tree for multi-threaded recursive programs.
+- [examples/thread_tree](CompCertOC/examples/thread_tree) includes another program where each thread may split into two sub-threads to form a binary tree for solving some problem recursively.

-They can also be compiled and run using `make` and `./main` in their directories.
+Similarly, they can be compiled and run using `make` and `./main` in their directories.
-You can also write your own programs and compile them using CompCertOC.
+You can also write your own programs and compile them using CompCertOC(`ccomp`).